AllieRays/redis-wellness/docs/09_EXAMPLE_QUERIES.md

 **Both agents work the same on first queries** - memory isn't needed yet.

+**Note:** The stateful agent IS building checkpoint state from the start (via LangGraph), but it hasn't accumulated enough context to show a difference yet.
+Memory becomes valuable on follow-up questions.

 ```
 "What was my average heart rate last week?"
 → Both: "Your average heart rate last week was 72 bpm."